kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 **Member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、Hu,Yun-Ruei
 **Content:**

-This week, we started making the final adjustments.
-Only two weeks left before the competition, we are speeding up our work and starting to prepare the paper materials.
-We are using PowerPoint to create them because PowerPoint allows us to freely arrange the data we need to present.
-Although there is a lot of data, it can be made neat and tidy through layout, and will not be too cluttered and cause the image to be untidy.
+This week, we started making final adjustments.
+With only two weeks left before the competition, we started to speed up our work and began to write paper materials.
+We used PowerPoint to create them because PowerPoint allows for free layout, so we could fit all the necessary data into them.
+Although there was a lot of data, it could be well-organized through layout and would not be cluttered.

 <div align="center">
 <img src="./img/10/10-16.png" width=300>